We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 The convenience factor adds tremendous value that’s harder to quantify.
 No more grinding, rolling, or cleaning traditional consumption tools.
 No lingering smell in your apartment.
 No need to step outside in February when it’s 20 degrees.
 For busy New Yorkers, this time and hassle savings is significant.

-We prioritize partnerships with brands demonstrating commitment to sustainability through recycling programs, reduced packaging, and durable components.
+We prioritize partnerships with brands that have a commitment to sustainability through recycling programs, reduced packaging, and durable components.
 We’re also happy to discuss proper disposal options when you visit us – small steps that collectively make a difference as the industry continues to evolve.

 “I always recommend new customers start by thinking about their goals rather than just THC percentages,” explains our budtender Sarah.
 Are you looking for relaxation after a long day exploring New York?
 Creative inspiration for your art project?
 Pain relief?
 Sleep support?
 Your answer helps narrow down the options significantly.